flyinggrizzly/mobile-suits-in-the-black/content/ships-and-crew/_index.md

 the story of how you came to be the crew you are, and how you gained your first claim.
-If you think of the first episodes of _Mobile Suit Gundam_, where the crew of the White Base finds themselves the unlikely crew of a carrier, or _Mobile Suit Zeta Gundam_, where Bajeena's Rick Dias team steams the Gundam Mark II, that should give you a good idea.
+If you think of the first episodes of _Mobile Suit Gundam_, where the crew of the White Base finds themselves the unlikely crew of a carrier, or _Mobile Suit Zeta Gundam_, where Bajeena's Rick Dias team steals the Gundam Mark II, that should give you a good idea.
 This is your first claim, and it is the thing you _must_ stake during your first mission.
 And if you lose it in the fallout of that mission... your struggle continues, but you will have to figure